 In 2012, several IT staff (including me) joined a Crossfit "box" This picture was taken after completing a Tabata workout.

-I rented a car and took a trip to Atlanta and into the Blue Ridge mountains in around 2018.
+I rented a car and took a trip to Atlanta and into the Blue Ridge mountains around 2018.
 Here is a photo the the monument on Stone Mountain.

 In late 2024 just prior to leaving Fort Myers - I purchased a Nissan Sentra from Sandy Sansing Nissan.